 Where Kopachi Kindergarten is unsettling, the Duga-1 radar array is just plain awe-inspiring.
-Built by the Soviets as an early-warning missile defence radar, this gargantuan structure was responsible for ruining Culture Club’s European presence during the 1980s.
-The array was responsible for interfering with other broadcasts with what became known as the ‘Russian woodpecker’ – an eerie Doctor-Who-sounding tapping that presumably freaked out many a CB enthusiast at the time.
+Built by the Soviets as an early-warning missile defense radar, this gargantuan structure was responsible for ruining Culture Club’s European presence during the 1980s.
+The array was responsible for interfering with other broadcasts with what became known as the ‘Russian Woodpecker’ – an eerie Doctor-Who-sounding tapping that presumably freaked out many a CB enthusiast at the time.

 At the time of our visit, the CEZ was extremely foggy.
 This was bad for most spots, but great for lending Duga-1 even more of an eerie post-apocalyptic vibe.

 Another Famous location immortalized in Pink Floyd songs and various video games, the Azure swimming pool is actually pretty notable in that it was functional until the late 90s.
 It was considered one of the cleanest places in Pripyat, and clean-up crews used the pool up until 1998.
 Fortunately for urban explorers, it was abandoned and left to the elements.
 The pool is now empty and a broken neck waiting to happen.
 Also of note is the collapsing basketball court located next to the pool proper.

 Possibly the second most iconic place in Pripyat (no prizes for guessing number one – the next entry in this article), Pripyat Middle School No. 3 is notable for the iconic gas masks scattered around (perhaps too many gas masks to seem naturalistic, frankly).
 It also sports a number of school textbooks and the hollow shell of a TV which is basically top of everyone’s ‘to-photo’ list here.